skypjack/entt/docs/md/entity.md

 };
 ```

-Furthermore, it's quite common for a group of elements to be created close in
+Furthermore, it is quite common for a group of elements to be created close in
 time and therefore fallback into adjacent positions, thus favoring locality even
 on random accesses.
-Locality that isn't sacrificed over time given the stability
+Locality that is not sacrificed over time given the stability
 of storage positions, with undoubted performance advantages.

 # Meet the runtime